How to Evaluate Your Organization's Moral Compass

 CPE Credit: 2

 Description: In this webinar, you will determine the ethical baseline of your organization and discuss the value of defining a moral compass for both yourself and your organization.
-You will learn the best practices in evaluating your organization's ethical baseline as well as common hurdles and pitfalls facing practitioners.
-In addition, you will review how to use your ethical baseline and moral compass evaluation when conducting a fraud risk assessment.
+You will learn common hurdles and pitfalls facing practitioners, as well as how to leverage your organization’s moral compass in conducting a fraud risk assessment.

 Field of Study: Behavioral Ethics